 The finite verb must come directly after the subject; here it is too far back.

-In a normal declarative sentence, the finite verb may not precede the subject.
+In a regular declarative sentence, the finite verb may not precede the subject.

 3.

-Time must be in the third position; here it is incorrectly before the finite verb and subject.
+Time must be in the third position; here it incorrectly precedes the finite verb and subject.

 Time must come after the finite verb and before the direct object; here the time is too late in the sentence.